Space-Hunters-Game/Guides/docs/eng/blog/majorupdate_eng.md

 - **Energy Disruptor:** Instantly turns off a generator, interrupting its operation and resetting its current cycle.
 - **Cycle Reinitializer:** Resets the current generator cycle to the first one.
 Ideal for optimizing energy production.
 - **Auto-PowerUp x1/x3:** Automatically turns on your generator 5 minutes after it turns off.
 It is consumed directly from the inventory.
 - **Crew Permit:** Increases the generator's engineer capacity by 12.
+This item increases his base cost by 4% for every 30 sold.
 - **SparkBox:** Instantly restores 50% of your energy.
 Perfect for emergencies.
 - **Parts Pack:** Contains 3 generator upgrade parts.
 - **Crazy Potion Pack:** Contains 2 random potions to increase energy or learning abilities.